kvokka/getting-started/README.md

 ## Noted features

-- [.cline](./.cline/cline_mcp_settings.json) contains MCP config file which is stored inside each container.
-This hack makes it storable.
+- [MCP](./mcp.json) contains MCP config file.
+It's the same format for Cline and Roo making it possible to use the same config for both tools.

 ## References